Every day it seems like there’s a new miracle supplement out there for PCOS.

 We are passionate about this supplement as it’s a tricky one that often gets misrepresented.

-The 2 forms of inositol that are most relevant for when it comes to supplementation for PCOS include Myo-inositol (MI) and D-chiro-inositol (DCI).
+The 2 forms of inositol that are most relevant when it comes to supplementation for polycystic ovary syndrome include Myo-inositol (MI) and D-chiro-inositol (DCI).

 In the body, MI and DCI typically exist in a 40:1 ratio and they carefully balance one another via different mechanisms of action.
 Of note, MI gets converted to DCI via an enzymatic reaction that is actually inhibited by insulin resistance.